We all speak English. I just happen to do it for a living.

 I Swore I Would Never Write about Mad Men.

-It burns me to write this, but dammit, this is such an epic argument about data vs. creativity.
+It burns me to write this, but dammit, this Mad Men scene is such an epic argument about data vs. creativity.
 Data that looks backwards vs. ideas that lean forward.
+“You can’t tell how people are going to behave based on how they have behaved.”

 As a marketer and a company, you sometimes have to decide that the data won’t guide you.
 Today, it’s both easier and harder to take a creative leap.